shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 <br>
 > + Thomas Haigh.
 "There Was No 'First AI Winter.'""
 Communications of the ACM 66, no. 12 (November 17, 2023): 35–39. [link](https://doi.org/10.1145/3625833); [our library](https://dl-acm-org.proxy.library.carleton.ca/doi/pdf/10.1145/3625833).
 <br>
 > + Stephen Wolfram, "What is ChatGPT Doing...
 And Why Does It Work?".
-Writings blog, February 14, 2023. [link](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)
+Writings blog, February 14, 2023. [link](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/). _This is a very long piece; Read the sections 'It's Just Adding One Word at a Time';'Where Do the Probabilities Come From?''So...What is ChatGPT Doing, and Why Does It Work'.
+Go deeper if you're so inclined._
 <Br>